 From the End-of-Year Tax Summary, the Groceries and Fees amount of $14,562.88 and the Instant Payout Fees of $1.00 are important expenses to report on your tax return.
 In this example, your total expenses are $14,562.88 (rounded up to $14,563) + $1.00 = $14,564.
 Subtracting that amount from $24,232 of income results in a profit of $9,668.

-Is the $9,999.67 the amount you pay taxes on?
+Is the $9,668 the amount you pay taxes on?
 Not necessarily.
-There are still quite a few other expenses you can report on your tax return.
+There are still quite a few other expenses you may be able to report on your tax return.

 Additional expenses you can report on your tax return

 Money you spent related to your delivery business can also be deducted on your tax return.
 Here are some of the more common expenses of Dumpling business owners: